 Armed with this knowledge, you’re going to be able to get beautiful, well-exposed photos very consistently.

 The basic camera settings every photographer should know are aperture, shutter speed, and ISO.
 These together determine the exposure of your images, as well as the depth of field, the overall sharpness, and the noise levels.
-If you can master these three settings, you’ll be well on your way to capturing stunning images that look really, really good.
+If you can master these three settings, you’ll be well on your way to capturing stunning images that look really, excellent.

 Aperture refers to a diaphragm in the lens of your camera.
 It opens and closes depending on your f-stop (written as f-numbers, like this: f/2.8, f/8, f/16, etc.).
 A wider aperture lets in more light, resulting in brighter photos; a wider aperture also results in a shallower depth of field, which will give you interesting, artistic images.